strayiker/smart-home-media-assistant-telegram-bot/README.md

 This `Bot` is created for a personal usage, so it might have some bugs or not work perfectly.
 If you have any questions, issues or improvements, feel free to open an issue ticket or submit a pull request.

----
+This `Bot` will not help you overcome the restrictions associated with blocking torrent trackers, since it runs locally on your PC.
+You need to configure the bypass of blocking yourself.

 ## Before You Get Started

 1. **Create a New Bot on Telegram:**

-   - Open the Telegram and search for the "BotFather" bot.
+   - Open the Telegram and search for the `BotFather` bot.
-   - Start a chat with BotFather and send the command `/newbot`.
+   - Start a chat with `BotFather` and send the command `/newbot`.
    - Follow the prompts to name your bot and create a unique username for it.
-   - Once done, BotFather will provide you with a `token`.
+   - Once done, `BotFather` will provide you with a `TOKEN`.
 Keep this token safe as you'll need it later.

 2. **Obtain `API_ID` and `API_HASH`**